Dangerous toxins found in many kitchen utensils

 Flame retardants are the focus of health research, as they are associated with various health risks.
 The International Agency for Research on Cancer (IARC) has classified some flame retardants with bromine as potentially carcinogenic.
 In addition, studies suggest that these chemicals can affect hormone balance, especially the thyroid.
 The possible effects on children are particularly worrying.
 Researchers have established links between exposure to flame retardants and developmental disorders in adolescents.
 Animal testing indicates that reproductive capacity could also be affected.
 Certain flame retardants could have a negative impact on both fertility and foetal development.

 So there’s plenty of evidence to justify us banishing these potential poison spreaders from our households.
 This is because kitchen utensils in particular can transfer harmful substances into the food during cooking.
+However, there’s no reason to panic here.
+In Europe, both stricter recycling requirements and stricter regulations apply to materials that come into contact with food.

 How to protect yourself from flame retardants